Title

 The Professional Regulatory Board of Accountancy establishes comprehensive syllabi for the Certified Public Accountant licensure examination, ensuring consistent subject matter coverage, relevant technical knowledge, and adherence to current accounting standards and practices.

-The CPA licensure examination shall cover the following subjects: Theory of Accounts, Business Law and Taxation, Management Services, Auditing Theory, Auditing Problems, Practical Accounting Problems I, and Practical Accounting Problems II.
+It shall cover, but not be limited to, the subjects listed in the law: (a) Theory of Accounts, (b) Business Law and Taxation, (c) Management Services, (d) Auditing Theory, (e) Auditing Problems, (f) Practical Accounting Problems I, and (g) Practical Accounting Problems II.

-The CPA licensure examination tests the basic minimum professional competence of examinees, including adequate technical knowledge in accounting, the ability to apply that knowledge skillfully and with good judgment, and an appreciation of ethical responsibilities and professional attitude.
+To test the basic minimum professional competence of examinees seeking registration as CPAs, including adequate technical knowledge, ability to apply knowledge with good judgment to practice problems, and appreciation of ethical responsibilities and professional attitude.

-The examination tests higher cognitive abilities such as comprehension, interpretation, application, analysis, problem-solving, and other higher-order thinking skills beyond mere memorization.
+Not only memorized information, but sufficient depth including higher cognitive abilities such as comprehension, interpretation, application, analysis, problem-solving, and other higher-order thinking skills.

 Analyze Cases Smarter, Faster